klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 ### Common misconception

-> Execution of operations on streams is immediate.
+> The execution of operations on streams is immediate.

 ### Explanation

-One of the defining feature of streams is *lazy evaluation*.
-Intermediate operations, such as `map`, `filter`, & `sorted` do not process data until a terminal operation, e.g. `collect`, `forEach`, is invoked.
-This enables to only process as much data as required and when it is absolutely required, optimizing performance by avoiding unnecessary computations.
+One of the defining features of streams is lazy evaluation.
+Intermediate operations, such as `map` and `filter` do not process data until a terminal operation, e.g. `reduce`, `forEach`, is invoked.
+This enables the optimization of the overall performance by only processing as much data as is required and only when it is required.

 Let's look into an example demonstrating stream laziness.